This guide advises you how to start bookmarking using Talis Aspire Reading List (TARL) bookmarking extension.

 - If an article has a DOI we will refer to Crossref to pull in full article and journal metadata for the item.

 - Where no identifier is found or matched we will use the information we have on the screen to create the metadata for the item.

 - For legal resources (eg. Westlaw and LexisLibrary), please see Working with legal resources.

 Can I bookmark a PDF?

-In short - your results may vary if you attempt to bookmark from a PDF.
+Your results may vary if you attempt to bookmark from a PDF.
 Some PDF's do not allow us to automatically load our bookmarklet script.
 In many cases this means that clicking the Add to My Bookmarks button will have no affect.
 Some browsers show the PDF file in a ‘fake’ webpage which means that the bookmarklet button may work for these - but it will not be able to extract any information from the PDF, as there is often little to no metadata available.

 You can manually bookmark a PDF by creating a new bookmark from within Talis Reading Lists, My Bookmarks and adding the link to the PDF in the web address field.

 All I get is webpage when I’m bookmarking a book or article, why is this the case?